Avalanche: Alarm systems

 Modern radar technology enables the monitoring of large areas and the localization of avalanches at any weather condition, by day and by night.
 Complex alarm systems are able to detect avalanches within a short time in order to close (e.g. roads and rails) or evacuate (e.g. construction sites) endangered areas.
 An example of such a system is installed on the only access road of Zermatt in Switzerland.
 Two radars monitor the slope of a mountain above the road.
 The system automatically closes the road by activating several barriers and traffic lights within seconds such that no people are harmed.

 Survival, rescue, and recovery

 Avalanche accidents are broadly differentiated into 2 categories: accidents in recreational settings, and accidents in residential, industrial, and transportation settings.
 This distinction is motivated by the observed difference in the causes of avalanche accidents in the two settings.
 In the recreational setting most accidents are caused by the people involved in the avalanche.
 In a 1996 study, Jamieson et al. (pages 7–20) found that 83% of all avalanches in the recreational setting were caused by those who were involved in the accident.
-In contrast, all of the accidents in the residential, industrial, and transportation settings were due to spontaneous natural avalanches.
+In contrast, all the accidents in the residential, industrial, and transportation settings were due to spontaneous natural avalanches.
 Because of the difference in the causes of avalanche accidents, and the activities pursued in the two settings, avalanche and disaster management professionals have developed two related preparedness, rescue, and recovery strategies for each of the settings.